 Water

-Increase your household water supply with the AquaPod Kit 2.0 – a must-have emergency water storage solution that provides you with up to 65 gallons of clean, potable water in the event of a disaster or emergency.
 This kit comes with a high-quality, BPA-free liner that fits inside a standard bathtub and a pump to easily extract water.
 It’s easy to assemble and stores flat when not in use, making it convenient for storage in small spaces.
-Don’t risk running out of clean water during an emergency – be prepared with the AquaPod Kit 2.0.
+Don’t risk running out of clean water during an emergency; be prepared with the AquaPod Kit 2.0.

 Additionally, another item to have on hand is potable aqua chlorine dioxide water purification tablets.
 These water treatment tablets take four hours to purify one quart of water for emergency water purification.
-They only take a small amount of space and have a big impact.
+They only take up a small amount of space and have a big impact.

 And of course, it’s always a good idea to keep a case or two of bottled water on hand.